dotnet/docs/docs/core/resilience/http-resilience.md

 ## Add resilience handlers to an HTTP client

-To add resilience to an <xref:System.Net.Http.HttpClient>, you chain a call on the <xref:Microsoft.Extensions.DependencyInjection.IHttpClientBuilder> type which is returned from calling any of the available <xref:Microsoft.Extensions.DependencyInjection.HttpClientFactoryServiceCollectionExtensions.AddHttpClient%2A> methods.
+To add resilience to an <xref:System.Net.Http.HttpClient>, you chain a call on the <xref:Microsoft.Extensions.DependencyInjection.IHttpClientBuilder> type that is returned from calling any of the available <xref:Microsoft.Extensions.DependencyInjection.HttpClientFactoryServiceCollectionExtensions.AddHttpClient%2A> methods.
 There are several resilience-centric extensions available, some are standard employing various industry best practices, and others are more customizable.

 ### The standard resilience handler